devkapa/Athora-SFSB/README.md

 A new hope was struck for the world when the secret agent who destroyed Felon took over his empire and rescued the world, relocating humanity to the newly discovered planet KESUM-F.

 However, something is off.
 People around the planet are mysteriously disappearing.
-Not only that, but a recent recon expedition spotted an underground laboratory operating in secret below the planet's crust...
+Not only that, but a recent recon expedition conducted by your mining company spotted an underground laboratory operating in secret below the planet's crust...

+Unfortunately, no one but you seems to suspect anything...

-You have taken it upon yourself to sneak into the lab and figure out what the hell is going on.
+You, a low level employee, have taken it upon yourself to sneak into the lab and figure out what the hell is going on.

 # How to play
 Athora: SpaceF Strikes Back is currently in development.
 While you're waiting, try Athora: A New Boat!